AaronBeaudoin/steady-viewport/README.md

 3. The orientation of the window viewport has not changed.
 4. The area of the window viewport has only changed by less than a third.

-As previously indicated, this naive method of detecting the mobile URL navigation bar toggling does not cause any negative side effects as far as I know, but it's good to be aware of.
-From my testing, these conditions are enough to prevent the viewport height from updating in response to small changes like toggling the URL navigation bar; but also narrow enough to _not_ block updating in response to changing a device's orientation, dragging the corner of a window with a cursor, or other changes to the dimensions of the viewport.
+As previously indicated, this naive method of detecting the mobile address bar toggling does not cause any negative side effects as far as I know, but it's good to be aware of.
+From my testing, these conditions are enough to prevent the viewport height from updating in response to small changes like toggling the mobile address bar; but also narrow enough to _not_ block updating in response to changing a device's orientation, dragging the corner of a window with a cursor, or other changes to the dimensions of the viewport.

-It is therefore being assumed that any smaller changes which do not cause this utility to update the `--vh` CSS variable are—like the URL navigation bar—insignficant enough to be not worth responding to.
+It is therefore being assumed that any smaller changes which do not cause this utility to update the `--vh` CSS variable are—like the mobile address bar—insignficant enough to be not worth responding to.
 If you find an exception to this, please let me know by leaving an issue!

 ### Author Information